wuxc/pywin32doc/md/Windows.md

 &\#09Some useful additions to this would be to make it

-multi-threaded and deploy it as a web application, to look at many servers\.Have a great time with programming with python\!
+multi-threaded and deploy it as a web application, to look at many servers\.

+Have a great time with programming with python\!

 ## Windows NT Eventlog and Threading

 Python's threading to manage access access to many Eventlogs

 If you need to access the eventlog of many servers, it can take